László Nemes

 László Nemes (born Nemes Jeles László; /hu/; 18 February 1977) is a Hungarian filmmaker.
-His films usually explore Jewish social and political resistance in 20th century Hungary, featuring long takes and non-professional actors.
+His films usually explore Jewish social and political resistance in 20th century Hungary, featuring long takes and meticulously dressed historical sets.

 He is most known for his debut feature film Son of Saul (2015), which won the Grand Prix at the 2015 Cannes Film Festival, the Golden Globe for Best Foreign Language Film and Hungary's second Academy Award for Best Foreign Language Film.
-His following films, Sunset (2018) and Orphan (2025), were nominated for the Golden Lion at the Venice Film Festival.

 Early life

 Nemes was born in Budapest as the son of a Jewish mother and the Hungarian film and theater director András Jeles.
-He moved to Paris at the age of 12.
+He moved to Paris after the fall of Communism, at the age of 12.
 Nemes became interested in filmmaking at an early age and began filming amateur horror films in the basement of his Paris home.
 After studying History, International Relations and Screenwriting, he started working as an assistant director in France and Hungary on short and feature films.
 For two years, he worked as Béla Tarr's assistant during the filming of The Man from London.